-Particulate and ozone monitoring is done at the Fernley Intermediate School which is located at 320 Hardie Lane.
+Ozone monitoring is done at the Fernley Intermediate School which is located at 320 Hardie Lane.
 This is an area of mainly residential and agricultural use.
 There has recently been a large growth of industry both upwind and downwind of this site.
-Monitoring for PM10 at this site commenced on May 1995, to determine the agricultural and industrial source impacts and population exposure.
-PM10 sampling was discontinued in November 1998.
-Monitoring for PM{2.5} began in June 1999.
-In addition to the PM{2.5} monitoring, ozone monitoring began at this site July 2007.
+Monitoring for PM{10} at this site commenced on May 1995, to determine the agricultural and industrial source impacts and population exposure.
+PM{10} sampling was discontinued in November 1998.
+Ozone monitoring began at this site July 2007.
 However, ozone monitoring (SPMS) was previously conducted at the Fernley Volunteer Fire Department starting in October 1997 and discontinued on October 2003.